Hope for Colombia!

 Partners

-The Gereformeerde Zendingsbond (GZB) is the missionary organization within the Protestant Church in the Netherlands.
-From its missionary assignment it is active in many different countries.
+The Gereformeerde Zendingsbond (GZB; Dutch Reformed Missionary League ) is the missionary organization within the Protestant Church in the Netherlands.
+From its missionary assignment, it is active in many different countries.
 Cooperation is always sought with the local churches.
-For this project in Colombia, it works especially with the following two partners:
+For this project in Colombia, it works particularly with the following two partners:

-• The Presbyterian Church (Iglesia Presbiteriana de Colombia Sínodo Reformado).
+• Presbyterian Reformed Church of Colombia (Iglesia Presbiteriana de Colombia Sínodo Reformado).
 This church is spread across the country with 130 local congregations and approximately 8,000 members.
 Several local churches have developed (large) diaconal initiatives.

-• The Bible Seminary (Fundacion Universitario Seminario Biblico de Colombia).
-Established in 1944, it offers high-quality education, equipping people to be dedicated to God, the church, and society.
+• Biblical Seminary of Colombia University Foundation (Fundacion Universitario Seminario Biblico de Colombia).
+Established in 1944, it offers high-quality education equipping people to be dedicated to God, the church, and society.

 Impact

-• Theological education: 203 leaders and church members receive biblical education through the church’s Bible Institute.
-Three young students are completing their final year of theological training at the seminary, and 11 older pastors are pursuing advanced training with the goal of earning a bachelor’s degree in theology.
-Additionally, 50 students from IPCSR are receiving theological distance education through the practical courses of FUSBC, such as church planting.
+• Theological education: 203 leaders and church members receive Biblical education through the church’s Bible Institute.
+Three young students will start a new year of theological training at the seminary and 11 older pastors are pursuing advanced training with the goal of earning a bachelor’s degree in theology.
+Additionally, 50 students from IPCSR are receiving theological distance education through the FUSBC’s practical courses including church planting and related subjects.

 • Growth in number of diaconal congregations: The number of congregations actively involved in diaconal initiatives has grown from 42 to 50.
 In Bogotá, 150 children receive a meal and homework assistance daily.
 In Medellín, 70 homeless people are provided with meals, clothing, and spiritual support.
-National funds enable the support of 10 diaconal initiatives from churches across Colombia in their initial phase.
+With support from the national funds, the focus this year is to provide start-up support for five new church-based diaconal initiatives across Colombia.
+These new initiatives will place a particular emphasis on ‘reconciliation’.
+For example, one initiative will offer trauma healing sessions at a secondary school.

-• Visibility: As a side effect of nationwide training coverage (both in urban and rural areas), unity and recognition of shared identity in Christ are increasing.
-This is an important foundation for the church to be able to offer hope!
+• Visibility: As a side effect of nationwide training (both in urban and rural areas), unity and recognition of shared identity in Christ are increasing.
+This is an important foundation for the Church to be able to offer hope!

 Project Costs – We need YOUR help!

 MissionInvest would like to help the GZB and the church in Colombia to be able to give more substance to their diaconate in the local community.
-That way they too can spread ‘Ripples of Hope’.
-In that way they can also spread ‘Ripples of Hope’, and become a recruiting power for God’s Kingdom!
+In that way, they can also spread “ripples of hope”, and become a recruiting power for God’s Kingdom!

 • € 62.000 for theological training of church leaders and pastors.